Avengerandy007/sdl-breakout/README.md

 # Build instructions

-Download Make for your respective platform.
+Download Make for your respective platform and add it to your system PATH.

 ## Windows
 Install the x64 MinGW version of g++ (if you don't have it already) and add the bin folder to your PATH.